 10. Power and Control

 This will be one of my DC (Decent Cheap) throttles, which are made from LED dimmers.
-All of the track is wired as one block.
-On the rare occasion I'll have more than one locomotive on the tracks, it'll be for a photo-op.
+Since there will be only one functional train, all of the track is wired as a single block.

 Copyright © 2017-2020 by David K. Smith.
 All Rights Reserved | Site Map